PierreAdam/PlayForm-JodaDataBinder/README.md

 #### Important to notice !

-All the dates and times are retrieved in UTC.
+All the dates and times are by default retrieved in UTC.
 If the timezone was explicit in the input, the dates and time will be converted to UTC.
+Take a look at the tests to better understand the behavior of Joda and this plugin.

 ##### Example